 STEP 3.
 Add about a half cup of water to the pumpkin.

 STEP 4.
-Mix well with hands!
-If the mixture feels too runny add a bit mmore cornstarch.
+Mix well with your hands!
+If the mixture feels too runny, add a bit more cornstarch.
 Too dry?
 Add a bit more water.
 Just make sure to add very small amounts at a time!

 STEP 5.
 Place the pumpkin on a cookie sheet or in a shallow tub for easy play.

-Mixing Note: If the mixture is too runny, add more cornstarch and vice versa.
+💡 Mixing Note: If the mixture is too runny, add more cornstarch and vice versa.
 You should be able to pick it up like a solid and have it begin to ooze as a liquid.
 That’s Oobleck in a nutshell!
-Also note, that you may need to adjust for the number of pumpkin guts in your pumpkin and the size!
+Also, note that you may need to adjust the number and size of pumpkin guts in your pumpkin!

 Conduct An Oobleck Experiment

 Want to experiment with viscosity?
-Easy, change the ratio of water to cornstarch!
-Viscosity is the physical property of fluids and how thick or thin they are, including how they flow.
+Change the ratio of water to cornstarch!
+Viscosity is the physical property of fluids, including how thick or thin they are and how they flow.

 You could try making oobleck with flour, powder, or baking soda and compare the similarities and differences.